darielrll/bacal/src/main/java/drll/problems/hackerRank/insertionSortAdvancedAnalysis/InsertionSortAdvancedAnalysis.md

  response a timeout.

- * After that I introduce the concept of twins nodes, in order to not repeat nodes with the same value, then the method to insert new values changed as
+ * After that I introduce the concept of twins nodes, in order to not repeat nodes with the same value, then the method to insert new values changed as follows:
- follow:
  ```
 public int calculateShifts(BiNode child){